FirstLegoLeague/launcher/docs/userguide.md

 Even though this is called a Tournament Management System, currently it only provides scoring functionality.
 Additional features are planned for the future.

-The system is made up of modules.
+The system is made up of components or modules.
 Each module implements a specific function.
 All modules except the launcher are displayed through your computer's default browser.

 Note: Currently we only support the Chrome browser.

+### Configuration

+The software can be run entirely on one laptop (for small, low resourse competitions) through to larger installations with multiple scorekeeper computers, separate results display computer and head referee/field manager computer.
+If a wireless router is available, referees can do score input using iPads or tablets.
+See [Network Configuration](#Network-Configuration)

+### Hardware requirements

+The computer on which the software is installed should be an Intel I5 with 8GB of memory, or better.
+Approximately 1.5 GB of disk space is required.
+The other computers (scorekeepers, timer, results display) only need to run a browser and therefore have mimimal hardware needs.

+### Modules

 1. **Launcher:** provides a panel through which the user opens the other modules.
 Module configuration is done from the launcher.
-1. **Tournament:** loads tournament Schedule files or Team Lists and provides tournament-wide configuration options.
+1. **Tournament:** loads tournament Schedule file or Team List and provides tournament-wide configuration options.
 1. **Scoring:** provides score entry and management.
 The referee or scorekeeper selects a team (loaded in `Tournament`) and round, and records missions completed by the team's robot.
 After the score has been submitted it can be viewed in a searchable list containing all the scores.
 1. **Results Display:** shows the team's match results.
 1. **Timer:** starts and displays the match timer.